brighthive/google-pathways-converter/README.md

 | provider_name         | String
 | provider_url          | String
 | provider_telephone    | String
-| provider_telephone_contact_type    | String that describes the type of contact, e.g., "Admissions" or "Main Office"
 | time_to_complete                   | String that represents a duration in ISO-8601 format
 | identifier_cip  AND/OR identifier_program_id | String
 | **RECOMMENDED FIELDS**